puffyCid/artemis-api/artemis-docs/docs/Intro/cli.md

 # CLI Options

 artemis is designed to have a very simple CLI menu.
-Almost all of the code is in the `artemis-core` library.
-In fact the only things the artemis binary does is:
+All of the complex data parsing is handle in the `artemis-core` library.

-- Provide the TOML collection file/data to the `artemis-core` library.
-- Provide CLI args

 # Running Artemis